AkihisaYamada/nlt/README.md

 The assumption `x : ℕ` is referred to by name `x_is_nat` in the proof.

 Only the following two constructions have special meaning to `nlt` kernel:

 - `∀x. t`, meaning that `t` holds, where `x` is instantiated to an arbitrary (closed) term;
 - `s ⟹ t` means if `s` holds, then `t` holds.

 Importantly, `:` or `=` have no special meaning for the kernel.

 Let's prove `2_mul_nat_eq`, by induction on `x`.
-The induction principle on `ℕ` is named `nat_induction` and can be shown by:
+The induction principle on `ℕ` is named `nat_induction` and can be printed by:
 ```
 >> thm nat_induction.
 ```